clsk/questionnaire/readme.md

 # Questionnaire

-The main purpose of this application is being to track behavioural questions in time.
+The main purpose of this application is being abel to track behavioural questions in time.
 For this, we present a questionnaire to the user everytime they log back in.

 TODO: